It’s Time to Do Something

-One in five college women will be sexually assaulted this year unless something changes.
-And it’s not just females, one in 16 guys will be sexually assaulted while in college as well.
+One in five college women will be sexually assaulted this year, and it’s not just females, one in 16 guys will be sexually assaulted while in college as well.
 (National Sexual Violence Research Center)

 For too long we have not done enough to stop it.
 There has been stigma, fear and hopelessness associated with reporting rape on college campuses.
-We’ve all heard the ridiculous excuses, “Boys will be boys”, “Did you see what she was wearing?”
-“He was asking for it.” ” She was drunk.”
+I hope this is ending.
+I hope we are done with all the ridiculous excuses, “Boys will be boys”, “Did you see what she was wearing?”
+“He was asking for it.” “ She was drunk.”
 “He didn’t mean it.”
 “But he has such a bright future.”
 “He never said no.” “What’s the big deal?”

 This needs to end because sexual assault is not something that someone just gets over.
 The trauma caused by sexual assault is serious.
 So often victims of sexual assault develop depression or PTSD as the memory of the assault continues to haunt them.
 Or they turn to self-harm or substance abuse or an eating disorder to cover up their pain.

 But what?
 Do we hashtag another cause?
 Wear another color?
 Buy another t-shirt?
 These things certainly have their place.
 But I’d like to get more real.
-The theme of this year’s Sexual Assault Awareness Month is Prevention is Possible.
-I agree with this statement.
+Prevention is Possible.
 So let’s get busy.